Tuition, Fees & Financial Assistance

 Students must maintain the following cumulative grade point average to retain financial aid eligibility:

-Maximum Frame (Attempted Hours) for Degree/Certificate Completion
+Maximum Attempted Hours for Degree/Certificate Completion

-Attempted hours include all transfer hours and all registered hours at A&M-Corpus Christi per semester whether or not the student earns a grade, receives credit, or received financial aid.
+Attempted hours include all transfer hours and all registered hours at A&M-Corpus Christi per semester whether or not the student earns a grade, receives credit, or received financial assistance.
 The following are considered hours attempted, but not completed/earned:

 - Grades of F or NC